Where to Find the Best Bagels in London

 Panzer’s

-Located in St. John’s Wood, Panzer’s was founded in the 1940s by two immigrants from Austria and the country formerly known as Czechoslovakia.
+Founded in the 1940s by two immigrants from Austria and the country formerly known as Czechoslovakia.
 Panzer’s is essentially a gourmet food market that also happens to sell prepared foods and excellent made-to-order sandwiches.
+It is located in St. John’s Wood.
+They make an excellent selection of homemade bagels.
+You just have to choose what you want with it, a firm fave being the works with smoked salmon.

 A smoked salmon bagel sandwich on a ceramic plate and coffees.